dawnyc/ROMTrack/README.md

 ## :newspaper: News
 **[October 18, 2023]**
 - We update paper in CVF Open Access version.
-- We release paper and video.
+- We release poster and video.

 **[September 21, 2023]**
 - We release Models and Raw Results of ROMTrack.